 When grandparents adopt the child, the legal rights of the parents are terminated permanently, and you become the child's legal parent.
 Typically, the birth parents agree to give up their rights or parental rights are terminated by the court.

-Knoxville Family Justice Center 400 Harriet Tubman St.

-Knoxville, TN 37915 Phone: 865-215-6800

-24 hr Crisis Line: 865-521-6336
+In most cases, grandparents are not required to obtain a home study.
+Knoxville Family Justice Center 400 Harriet Tubman St. Knoxville, TN 37915 Phone: 865-215-6800 24 hr Crisis Line: 865-521-6336 https://fjcknoxville.org

-https://fjcknoxville.com